Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Introduction.md

 # Terraform Landing Zone for MongoDB Atlas on Azure

-This repository provides a modular, production-ready Terraform solution for deploying a secure MongoDB Atlas environment on Azure, featuring private networking, DevOps automation, and end-to-end cluster setup.
+This repository provides a modular Terraform solution for deploying a secure MongoDB Atlas environment on Azure, featuring private networking, DevOps automation, observability, and end-to-end cluster setup.

 ---

 ## Disclaimer

+> **Warning:** This code is provided for demonstration purposes and should not be used in production without thorough testing.
+You are responsible for validating the configuration and ensuring it meets your environment's requirements.
-> **Warning:** Deploying this infrastructure is **NOT free**.
+> Deploying this infrastructure is **NOT free**.
 It includes paid resources such as a dedicated MongoDB Atlas cluster, networking resources, and various Azure services.
 Please review the associated costs carefully before running `terraform apply`.
 For more details, refer to the [MongoDB Atlas Private Endpoint documentation](https://www.mongodb.com/docs/atlas/security-private-endpoint/).

 ---

 ## Table of Contents